netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 ![filters]({page.image('cli-whats-new-1-8/filters.png')})

-You can add as many filters as you want and separate them by or to create multiple capture scenarios.
+You can add up to 16 sets of filters separated by `or` operator to create multiple capture scenarios.

 ### Regular Expressions Usage
 If you need to filter on enriched content beyond the agent-level filters, you can use **regexes** to match any field/value pair.
 To filter all traffic from OpenShift namespaces, for example, you can use `--regexes=SrcK8S_Namespace~openshift.*`.